LaserHydra/Backpacks/README.md

 string CanOpenBackpack(BasePlayer player, ulong backpackOwnerID)
 ```

-Called when a player tries to open a backpack.
+- Called when a player tries to open a backpack.
+- Called when gather mode tries to automatically deposit items into the backpack.
+The result is cached per backpack per frame to reduce performance cost.
+- Called when the Item Retriever plugin attempts to automatically take items from the player's backpack.
+The result is cached per backpack per frame to reduce performance cost.

-Returning a string will cancel backpack opening and send the string as a chat message to the player trying to open the backpack.
+Returning a `string` will prevent the action.
+If attempting to open the backpack, the string will be send as a chat message to the player.

 ### OnBackpackOpened